vbugaevskii/data-engineering-zoomcamp-cohort2023/cohorts/2023/week_6_stream_processing/pyspark/README.md

 - `org.apache.kafka.common.config.ConfigException: Missing required configuration "partition.assignment.strategy" which has no default value`;
 - `java.lang.NoSuchMethodError: 'void org.apache.kafka.clients.consumer.KafkaConsumer.subscribe(java.util.Collection)'`.

-The 1st error can be partialy solved setting the option `kafka.partition.assignment.strategy` to sove values, e.g., `range` or `roundrobin`.
+The 1st error can be partialy solved setting the option `kafka.partition.assignment.strategy` to some valid values, e.g., `range` or `roundrobin`.
 However, the 2nd error will appear.

 The 2nd error is the most distinct sign you have the wrong jar-libarary.
 You can try to solve this problem passing the right version of library using `spark.jars.packages` or `spark.jars` options, but in my case it didn't help.